bitsofcotton/randtools/README.md

 # General Tips BQ
 The 4th description of the tips BN can be the subject/object separation matter.
-If they are, the root existance of the description can be them so we cannot separate such existances, however, we can be a external pillar of them by 3 of the subject/object separation senses.
+If they are, the root existence of the description can be them so we cannot separate such existences, however, we can be a external pillar of them by 3 of the subject/object separation senses.
 The root pillar of the description has the glue of them and us as a intention.
 So another words, we're also owned by the description root pillar they cannot separate but the huge ones, however, we can be external of them.

 # General Tips BR
-Referencing the fundamental part can be came from some of the subeffect from some existance initial value reference as a heat.
+Referencing the fundamental part can be came from some of the subeffect from some existence initial value reference as a heat.

 So please be careful for using these description because this needs handle with care.